Are you finding it more difficult to get into – and out of! – boots these days? Then this article is for you.

 - Think before buying pull-on boots.
 Pull-on ankle boots can be a boon if you find bending down and managing a zip difficult these days.
 But be aware such boots are a bit more like slippers than outdoor footwear.
 Reckon to buy a new pair much more frequently than more structured boots.

-The next time you are walking behind a girl wearing Ugg style boots just take a look at how they are wearing.
+The next time you are walking behind a girl wearing Ugg style boots just take a look at how those boots are wearing.
 Unless they are new you’ll probably see they are leaning inwards.
 Fallen arches are no joke – they can lead to posture problems and back aches.

 - Expect to pay the right price.
 Unless we’re talking prestigious brands, you tend to get what you pay for with boots.
-Cheaper boots will have less structure, less comfort, less support and be less technically designed for wide feet.
-They may also use leather or suede substitutes.
+Cheaper boots will have less structure, less comfort, less arch support, less ankle support and be less technically designed for wide feet.
+They may also use leather or suede substitutes (which if you are vegan is fine of course!)

 - Beware of ruched boots.
-That’s those ankle, and sometimes knee-high, boots where the leather is gathered up into folds.
+That’s those booties, and sometimes knee-high boots, where the leather is gathered up into folds.
 They are flexible and easy to wear.
-They usually have a more flexible sole, a bit more like sneakers than regular boots in fact.
+They usually have a more flexible rubber sole, a bit more like sneakers than regular boots in fact.
 So why am I not so keen?

 Buy boots that work for your outfit’s silhouette.

-The alternative is to continue the narrow trouser or jean or leg with a narrowish boot.
+The alternative is to continue narrow pants or jeans with a narrowish boot.
 This is the inverted triangle silhouette that works well for both casual and dressy looks.
 For this you’ll probably be looking for knee-high boots.

 The ruched boot – ankle or knee-high doesn’t work well for either of these styles.